BloomTech-Labs/project-canopy-fe/README.md

 # Testing

+#### Jest

-We used Jest as our testing library.
-Jest aims to work out of the box, config free, on most JavaScript projects.
-Tests are parallelized by running them in their own processes to maximize performance.
+- aims to work out of the box, config free, on most JavaScript projects
+- Tests are parallelized by running them in their own processes to maximize performance

 # Installation Instructions